 Be dazzled by a drag show

 If you’re absolutely ready to have a fabulous time, a drag show is the place to go.
-Just behind the Royal Place, you’ll find the theatre-restaurant ‘t Sluisje, where you can enjoy a three-course meal with a sensational show.
+Just behind the Royal Place, you’ll find the theatre restaurant ‘t Sluisje, where you can enjoy a three-course meal in combination with a sensational show. 🍸

 Dragshowbar Lellebel, just around the corner from Rembrandtplein, is another spectacular spot to see a drag show.
-On Sundays, they open their doors as a ‘safe space’ for the transgender community and support groups.
-Finally, The Queen’s Head, right on Zeedijk near Central Station, is another local favourite for their ‘Thursday’s are a Drag’ program.
-Any of the shows are sure to entertain.
+Finally, The Queen’s Head, right on Zeedijk near Central Station, is another local’s favourite where any of the shows are sure to entertain.
+Slay, Queens! ✨

 Relax with a canal cruise

 There’s a wide variety of cruises and companies to choose from.
 You can find romantic, historical, boozy, or foodie, and that’s just the tip of the iceberg.
-Romantic Tours Amsterdam is lovely, and a DutchReview favourite.
+Romantic Tours Amsterdam is a lovely DutchReview favourite. 🌹

 Go to a jenever tasting